gogospurs/crazy_keyboards-lab4-variant-2/README.md

 ## Conclusion

-- First of all, in this lab,
+- First of all, in this lab, we met many problems that need to be

-we met many problems that need to be considered as a library developer.
+considered as a library developer.
+An excellent container library

-An excellent container library should support functions of variable objects.
+should support functions of variable objects.
+Function, which helped

-Function, which helped us detect many problems.
+us detect many problems.

 ## Changelog

+-21.03.2022 - 1
+  -support array operate, and add sub and multiple funciton

 -20.06.2022 - 0
   -Initial